 Inheritance Tax is a tax on the estate (the property, money and possessions) of someone who’s died.

-There’s normally no Inheritance Tax to pay if:
+There’s normally no Inheritance Tax to pay if either:

 - the value of your estate is below the £325,000 threshold

 - you leave everything above the £325,000 threshold to your spouse, civil partner, a charity or a community amateur sports club

-If you’re married or in a civil partnership and your estate is worth less than £325,000, any unused threshold can be added to your partner’s threshold when you die.
-This means their threshold can be as much as £650,000.
+If you’re married or in a civil partnership and your estate is worth less than your threshold, any unused threshold can be added to your partner’s threshold when you die.

 Inheritance Tax rates

 The standard Inheritance Tax rate is 40%.
 It’s only charged on the part of your estate that’s above the threshold.